 14.6.9 Changes to «Customer Name»’s Third-Party Transmission Provider Transmission Needs

-As soon as possible, «Customer Name» shall notify and coordinate with BPA for any significant anticipated changes that would require «Customer Name» needing additional transmission from a Third-Party Transmission Provider.
+As soon as possible, «Customer Name» shall notify and coordinate with BPA for any significant anticipated changes that would require «Customer Name» to need additional transmission from a Third-Party Transmission Provider.
 In the event that multiple customers require and request capacity on any portion of the Third-Party Transmission Provider system, BPA shall address requests, including those in section 14.6.8, on a first come first served basis.

-If «Customer Name» fails to notify and coordinate with BPA for any transmission needs greater than one megawatt, then BPA, in its sole discretion, may pass through any Third-Party Transmission Provider costs, including the cost of Transfer Service, related to the transmission needs that «Customer Name» failed to communicate for up to five years.
+If «Customer Name» fails to notify and coordinate with BPA for any transmission needs greater than one megawatt, then for up to five years, BPA, in its sole discretion, may pass through any Third-Party Transmission Provider costs, including the cost of Transfer Service, related to the transmission needs that «Customer Name» failed to communicate.

 14.6.10 Upon notification by BPA, in the event that, during the term of this Agreement, «Customer Name» is served entirely without Transfer Service, this Agreement shall be revised to remove Transfer Service related provisions, including the provisions of this section 14.6 and Exhibit G.